Skip to main content

 What you need

-• The ALP SDK installed
+• The Alp SDK installed

 Hardware is not required for native_sim.
 To target real silicon, jump to step 4.